Open Positions

 Languages: German and English

-We aim to apply our achievements in software-verification research to various real-world applications.
-In this role, you will be part of a small team that designs and develops tools to make code analysis more accessible and better scalable for everday software development.
-A focus is on increasing the usability and the speed.
-You will have the opportunity to work on projects like IDE plugins, micro-service infrastructures, and integrations in CI pipelines.
+We aim to apply our achievements in software verification to various real-world applications.
+In this role, you are part of a small team that designs and develops tools to make code analysis more accessible and better scalable for everday software development.
+A focus is on increasing the usability and the speed of verification.
+You have the opportunity to work on projects like IDE plugins, micro-service infrastructures, and integrations in CI pipelines.

 This job is for you, if: